sfarevalo/Immich-Android-TV/README.md

 This Android TV app will allow you to view those uploaded photos and videos.
 Current features
 include:

+### New in v3.23

+- **"Move to Trash" Support**: Added ability to move photos directly to the Immich trash using the remote's RED button (KEYCODE_PROG_RED, keycode 183).
+Note: This requires pre-mapping the button using an Android tool like KeyMapper.
+The media slider automatically transitions to the next image once we move one photo/video to the trashcan and refreshes metadata immediately after a deletion.

+### New in v3.22

+- **Elegant Timeline & Smart Navigation**: This release brings a major visual overhaul to the Timeline (text-only mode) and significantly improves navigation fluidity, making the browsing experience smoother and more "cinematic" on your TV.

 ### New in v3.21
 - **Show Only VideosFavorites**: Your personal TikTok, "doomscrolling" place to just browse and view just videos in all the sections of Immich-Android-TV.
 Marvellous :)